The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-We fitted the three parameters in this formula to our measured relaxation times in the range of temperatures $T\in [0.28,0.50]$, see Fig. \ref{fits} right panel, continuous black line.
-While this formula fits well the {\em measured} relaxation time, it predicts a divergence of the relaxation time at $T_0=0.23$.
-Since we succeed to equilibrate the system at $T=0.22$ we propose that Eq.~\eqref{VF} is untenable for the present system, ruling out the VFT fit as unrealistic.
+Presently we relate the results of the measured lengthscale $\xi(T)$ to the $\alpha$ relaxation time $\tau$ as measured from the intermediate scattering function for temperatures $T\geq0.28$ (and to extrapolations for lower $T$).
+Our values of $\tau(T)$ were measured by averaging over at least fifty relaxation times.
+Traditionally the relaxation times are fitted to the Vogel-Fulcher-Tamman (VFT) formula: $ \tau = \tau_0 \exp\left(\frac{A}{T-T_0}\right) \ . $ We fitted the three parameters in this formula to our measured relaxation times in the range of temperatures $T\in [0.28,0.50]$, as shown in Fig.~\ref{fits} lower panel, continuous black line.
+While this formula fits well the {\it measured} relaxation time, it predicts a divergence of the relaxation time at $T_0=0.23$.
+Since we succeed to equilibrate the system at $T=0.22$ we propose that this formula is untenable for the present system, ruling out the VFT fit.